Our extraordinarily caring, dedicated, and involved faculty and teachers are committed to public Waldorf educational values and ongoing training.

 Elizabeth Paroni has a Bachelors of Fine Art with an emphasis in art history and painting.
 Along with having a passion for art, Miss Paroni is a professional singer with High Desert Opera.
 Before finding Juniper Ridge, Miss Paroni worked as a Special Education Teacher with Mesa County School District 51 for 3 years with both High School students and Middle School students.

-Jo-Zan Kirk has been teaching for over 15 years and has taught Preschool, Kindergarten, first and second grade.
-In Junction she has taught at New Emerson, Lincoln Park and the Career Center High School.
+Jo-Zan Kirk has been teaching for over 18 years and has taught Preschool-4th grade.
+Before Juniper Ridge, she taught at New Emerson, Lincoln Park and the Career Center High School.

-She is married (just celebrated 25 years) with two grown daughters.
+She is married (just celebrated 29 years) with two grown daughters.
 She is a native Coloradoan and most of her extended family lives in Denver.
-She moved to the valley 12 years ago and loves it here!
-Her oldest daughter (age 23) graduated from CMU this past May with a degree in Studio Art.
-Her youngest daughter married her high school sweetheart in June and is finishing her degree online from Colorado State University.
-She will be graduating in December with a degree in English.
-She and her husband live in Chicago where he attends Northwestern working on his Doctorate Degree in Chemistry.
+She moved to the valley 2002 and loves it here!
+Her oldest daughter graduated from CMU with a degree in Studio Art.
+Her youngest daughter graduated from CSU with a degree in English.
+She lives in Steamboat Springs with her husband.

 Mrs. Sytsma is excited about teaching third grade this year.
 Mary moved to the area one year ago from Naples, Florida where she lived with her husband, Dennis and two of her four children.
 Mrs. Sytsma has taught a variety of subjects and grades over the last 25 years.